Overview

 Outside the department

 A URE does not need to be supervised by a physics faculty member or even carried out at the university!
 You are welcome to explore qualifying internships at local companies or programs for students at research laboratories in the area or further abroad.
-A few links to local scientific institutes are below.
+Look for opportunities in other departments at CU Boulder including math, applied math, chemistry, engineering, etc.